I KNOW NOTHING

-Per the defining attributes, and steadfast tolerance of my life, through the trials and tribulations, successes and failures, I proclaim that I am a prudent man, wise by way of the experience gained along my personal path.
+Per the defining attributes, and steadfast tolerance of my life.
+Through the trials and tribulations, successes and failures, I proclaim to be a prudent man.
+Wise by way of experiences gained along the path of righteousness.
 What does this mean?
-It stands to reason, that I know nothing truly; about you.
-That is, other than the perceived reflective reasoning constructed throughout my own thought process, which is by safe regard mostly bias, I honestly don’t know you.
+It stands to reason, that I know nothing truly; about you, and your trials.
+That is, other than the perceived, reflective reasonings constructed throughout my own thought processes, which is by safe regard mostly bias, I honestly don’t know you.

 Does this mean I am an authoritative figure over you, your experiences or knowledge gained?
 What of your opinions, perceptions and ideologies?
-Am I to assume I know you so well, that I can claim to be your confident, trusted source of information and or leader by way of example?
-No, because we are all different in ways of will, spirit and actions taken.
+Am I to assume I know you so well, that I can claim to be a confident, trusted source of information, and or leader by way of example?
+No, because we are all different in ways of will, spirit, and actions taken.
 In this, we share a different view of reality per the experiences of our lives.
 As such, I can’t judge you because I really don’t know you.

 With this said, know that although “we are as one,” we progress through life on many different levels.
-The levels of our accomplishments and struggles helps define our innermost-being ways of actions taken.
+The levels of our accomplishments, and struggles helps define our innermost ways of actions.
 So, it goes to say that where you are in life right now, is only a temporary reflection of possible outcomes you can either maintain, flourish or deviate from.
-You by way of thought process, faith, physical accountability and actions taken can develop and manifests your hearts’ greatest desires, and even more so, live in the purpose of your blessed creation.
+You by way of thought process, faith, physical accountability, and actions taken can develop and manifests your hearts’ greatest desires.
+Even more so, live in the purpose of your blessed creation.